Kristoff Vernard: Fictional character biography

 Nathaniel Richards resurrects Kristoff along with Doom's former guardian Boris, who is actually Zarrko in disguise.
 Kristoff becomes a closely monitored member of the Fantastic Four and close friends with Cassie Lang, who has joined the team following the "death" of Mister Fantastic.
 He eventually leaves the group and is reunited with Doom.

 Kristoff is the main antagonist in the Spider-Man/Fantastic Four miniseries, setting up an elaborate plan to depose Doom and take his place.
 This culminates in him seeking the aid of Spider-Man and the Fantastic Four to help in his final plan, regarding them as Doom's greatest enemies.
 Although Kristoff attacks them when they turn him down, claiming that they were willing to just 'forget' him after the Onslaught incident, Spider-Man and the Thing discover an old family photo album which includes pictures of Kristoff's time with the team.
 Despite this, Kristoff rejects the team and departs in anger, swearing to destroy Doom himself.

 Kristoff Vernard hires She-Hulk as his lawyer to apply for political asylum in the United States, but she ends up facing a small army of Doombots.
 After defeating the Doombots, She-Hulk succeeds in granting him political asylum, only for Doctor Doom to break into the courthouse and kidnap him.
 She-Hulk then goes to Latveria to rescue Kristoff only for him and Doom to have a pep-talk, where he expresses his desire to follow his own path in life.
 After the talk, Doom allows Kristoff and She-Hulk to leave Latveria.

 Doctor Doom is later involved in a confrontation with Ionela Novothy, the Symkarian "ringleader" of a coup against Doom.
 When the war concludes and Symkaria is annexed into Latveria, Doom appoints Kristoff as the governor of southern Latveria.

-During the "One World Under Doom" storyline, Kristoff Vernard utilizes a modified Time Platform to summon the Superior Avengers, a team from another universe consisting of Abomination, a female Doctor Octopus named Olivia, a female Ghost, a female Killmonger, Malekith the Accursed, and Onslaught.
-Kristoff is later phased into a private location by Ghost, who introduces herself as Ava Starr.
-Ghost states that the end of magic and the coup against Doom has led the Annihilation Wave to end Earth and that they need to convince his time period's Doom to help them gather the magic enough to restore it in their own time.